AllianceAuth-Apps/aa-taskmonitor/README.md

 ## Features

-Task Analytics gives administrators additional insights into the celery tasks that run on their system.
+Task Monitor gives administrators additional insights into the celery tasks that run on their system.

 - Full log with details of all recently executed tasks including failed and retried tasks.
 - Reports highlighting common aspects, e.g. Top most failed tasks